franzenjb/CommMob-Volunteer-Applicants/readme.md

    - The application expects clean CSV files with headers in row 1

 2. **Geocode All Addresses**
+   - Use your preferred geocoding service (Geocodio, Google Maps, ArcGIS, etc.)
    - Add `x` and `y` coordinate columns to your data
-   - Use your preferred geocoding service (Google Maps, ArcGIS, etc.)
    - Master files require latitude/longitude coordinates for ArcGIS integration
+   - **Note:** Geocoding often provides more accurate addresses, zip codes, and county names

+3. **Use Post-Geocode Files**
+   - Upload files with `_geocodio` suffix (or similar geocoding service suffix)
+   - These files contain the geocoded coordinates and improved address data

 ### Common Data Issues with NEIA Files
 - **Multiple header rows** (8-9 rows before actual data) - **MUST BE REMOVED FIRST**